ecoidealist/ITFDN100_7-1-1/test.md

-@propery # Directive  timestamp 33:00
+## Property Directive / @property /  timestamp 33:00

 @property  # (Getter or Accessors)  ## getter does not read files.
 Typically the
 # "getter does formatting processes